How To Calculate Project Burn Rate in Professional Services

 To keep your projects profitable, it's important to measure burn, a key financial metric for professional services.

-How to interpret your burn rate
+How to track and interpret your budget burn rate using PSA software

-Rising burn rate & potential setbacks
+Rising budget burn rate & potential setbacks

 A higher burn rate can serve as a warning sign that the project may be encountering difficulties.
 Higher costs can be caused by project scope expansion, resource inefficiency, or unexpected obstacles leading to negative cash flow.
 If your company's cash reserves are dwindling, it becomes essential to implement burn rate measures to realign expenses with the budget.